 The material provided on this website should be used for informational purposes only and in no way should be relied upon for financial advice.
 Also, note that such material is not updated regularly and some of the information may not, therefore, be current.
 Please be sure to consult your own financial advisor when making decisions regarding your financial management.
 This portfolio is not necessarily Karl Dickey’s personal portfolio.

 This page has been created after receiving several inquiries regarding my blog post on stocks and diversification of one’s investments.
 The purpose of the portfolio has the long-term in mind.
 I define long-term as over 10 years in time.
 Since this is a new page, we will start with new valuations, calculated on an investment of $1,000,000 on August 21, 2015 — though it could be done for much higher and much lower net worths.
 This page may eventually migrate to its own blog or website; however, since there is very little trading involved (if any), this page should be adequate for informational/educational purposes.
-I recommend going here first so you educate yourself with the overall concept of the permanent portfolio.
+I recommend going here first so you educate yourself about the overall concept of the permanent portfolio.

 A few quick important notes.
 In the below portfolio, it excludes certain assets one may possess like homes, small business ownership (if you are an entrepreneur), artwork (collectibles), etc. It also excludes commissions as those vary widely and we are entering an era where we may soon be without any commission costs.
 Also, one may be interested in owning the physical Singapore Dollar, New Zealand Dollar, and gold bullion, for example, rather than going through indexes as I have listed in the portfolio.
 Also, you may wish to own investment real estate rather than go through a REIT mutual fund as seen below.
 This portfolio is static, meaning it will not assume one is adding regularly to the portfolio and does not take into account any tax consequences because both factors vary widely for individuals.
 Even those with little to invest can get started saving for retirement utilizing a ROTH IRA (to save on taxes) and/or utilizing a service such as Sharebuilder, Acorns or Stockpile.
 Also, for those with positive cash flow income, it may be a good idea to integrate a monthly or quarterly dollar cost averaging investment program.
 Heck, even if you have $1M in cash to invest, it may be more beneficial to invest over the course of a year, rather than putting it all to work in one fell swoop as we have done here in the below chart’s example.
 That is up to each individual’s circumstance.
-We also are not going to take into account income and dividends as part of our returns, so our actual returns would be higher than we are publishing here.
+We also are not going to take into account income and dividends as part of our returns so our actual returns would be higher than we are publishing here.

-Basically, we have a few individual stocks (BRK, PYPL, NVR), a few mutual funds and ideally one would own the physical gold, silver and foreign currency as well as $30,000 in Bitcoins (rather than using the index) and retaining $32k in U.S. Dollars.
+Basically, we have a few individual stocks (BRK, PYPL, NVR), a few mutual funds and ideally one would own the physical gold, silver, and foreign currency as well as $30,000 in Bitcoins (rather than using the index) and retaining $32k in U.S. Dollars.

 I will periodically update this page so you may watch how the portfolio performs (see after the chart).
 The chart below assumes we put $1,000,000 in a brokerage account and made the purchases on 8/21/2015, kept approximately $36,000 of U.S. Dollars in a money market fund (VMMXX) and did nothing else.